fma210/Comparison-of-Different-Classification-Models-with-Accuracy-Score-on-Breast-Cancer-Dataset/README.md

-Comparing Different Classification Models on Breast Cancer Dataset and calculating there accuracy score to observe which classifier perform better.
+Comparing Different Classification Models on Breast Cancer Dataset and calculating there confusion matrix as well as accuracy score to observe which classifier perform better.